OSU-CS290-F16/final-project-tamagatchi-project/README.txt

 your pet's appearenes will change based on age.
 Make sure to take great care of your pet!

 Created by Nick Bradford, Joshua Lioy, Anisha McLoud

+Notes: The pet's maximum life span is 4 years.
+After 4 years, there are a couple bugs that may occur.